 - We watched them fight in the street.

-- I saw him walk along the river.
+- I saw a couple of ducks waddling along the river bank..

-- I saw him walking along the river.
+- I saw a family of ducks waddle along the river bank.

-- I heard her sing in the bathroom.
+- I heard a clock ticking somewhere in the house.

-- I heard her singing in the bathroom.
+- I heard a clock tick somewhere in the house.

 - We watched them while they were fighting in the street.

-- I heard Jill while she was singing in the bathroom.
+- I heard a clock while it was ticking somewhere in the house.